Charleston-area schools, offices announce closures as Hurricane Florence nears

 Dorchester County School District 4 will be closed Tuesday "until further notice," according to a district spokesperson.
 For more information, check the school district website.

-The College of Charleston has not announced any schedule changes.
-The college announced via Twitter Monday morning, "CofC continues to monitor Hurricane Florence.
-At present, CofC remains on its normal schedule and all classes are being held as scheduled."

-Trident Technical College has not announced any schedule changes.
-The college is expected to provide an update at 6 p.m.
+Charleston Southern University ended classes at 2 p.m.
+Monday, and its campus offices closed at 4 p.m. and will remain closed until further notice.
+All campus activities, sporting events and campus visits were canceled after 4 p.m.
 Monday.
+The dining hall will remain open until noon Tuesday.
+For updates from CSU, click here.

+The College of Charleston held afternoon classes as scheduled Monday, but it cancelled all classes and events starting Tuesday.
+The closure affects its main downtown Charleston campus as well as its North Campus, Patriot’s Point, Grice Marine Lab and the Lowcountry Graduate Center, including those courses taught in the English Language Institute and the Charleston Bridge Program, according to its website.
+A re-opening date has not been announced.

+Trident Technical College also held its afternoon and evening classes Monday.
+The college will be closed and classes will be cancelled Tuesday through Friday.
 For more information, check the Trident website, Facebook page or Twitter account.

+The Citadel cancelled classes and all other campus events starting Tuesday and will remain closed until further notice.
+Online classes will continue as scheduled.
+The Corps of Cadets will be released by 5:30 a.m.
+Tuesday.
+"Once this order is given, every member of the Corps will depart the campus in an orderly fashion, in accordance with The Citadel’s hurricane evacuation plans," the school website says.

+The Charleston School of Law will close Tuesday and reopen Monday, Sept.
+17.

 Dominion Energy's Charleston-area Meet-and-Greet event, set for 4-7 p.m.
 Tuesday at Trident Technical College, has been postponed and will be rescheduled for a later date.
 Check Dominion Energy’s Facebook and Twitter accounts.